Residencies Munson-Williams-Proctor Arts Institute Artists-in-Residence Program

 - Develop own artwork and self-directed studio practice in the provided studio space.

-- Work with the Community Arts Ed Coordinator and department prior to arriving to develop non-credit classes and workshops to teach in your field.
+- Work with the Community Arts Education + Residency Director prior to arriving to develop non-credit classes for the community to teach in your field each semester.( See Stipends and Pay)

 - Present a lecture of current work, open studio, and joint exhibition of new work during residency.

-- Artists must provide own materials or specialized equipment for own studio practice.
+- Artists must provide own materials and specialized equipment for personal studio practice.

 - Transportation to and during residency.